 If you print for a long time from a single type of filament, such as PET-G, the filament can create a thin layer in the nozzle.
 This can cause stringing as the strands of the filament stick to the surface of the print.
 Therefore, thoroughly clean the nozzle before printing and make sure that any dirt or remnants of previous filaments are removed from the nozzle.

 If you don’t feel like tweaking any of the settings, well, then there is an alternative.
 You can get rid of the strings with a heat gun (or often with a lighter – but be very careful).
-Set your heat-gun to around 200°C and aim at the strings for one or two seconds.
+Set your heat-gun to around 200 °C and aim at the strings for one or two seconds.
 This will melt the strings, and the printed object should remain undamaged.
+Do not leave the heat source on the printed model for longer than one or two seconds, as this may deform the part.

 If you have a question about something that isn't covered here, check out our additional resources.